Wrist pain: Causes, symptoms and pain relief

 The wrist, also known as the radiocarpal joint, is a complex collection of bones, joints and ligaments that link the hand to the forearm.
-With so many different moving parts, the term ‘wrist pain’ covers a multitude of complaints.
+With so many different moving parts, wrist pain can be caused by a multitude of complaints.

 Wrist pain can happen to anyone at any time, but there is an increased risk from certain medical conditions, playing sports or undertaking repetitive activities.
 Generally speaking, the causes of wrist pain come under two categories: